-So while the rest of the market was down, this stock went Snowflake actually rose 7%.
+So while the rest of the market was down, Snowflake actually rose 7%.

 But here’s the thing...

-here was solid money following the stock.
+While there was solid money to be made following the stock...

-e found the strategy would have produced 3 wins out of the 4 weeks that followed.
-The only week it wouldn’t have produce a winning trade was because nothing triggered for that week.
+We found the One-Ticker Payouts strategy would have produced three wins in the four weeks that followed.
+The only week it wouldn’t have produced a winning trade, nothing triggered for that week.

-So in 4 weeks, there would have been three wins and one week with no trade.
+So in four weeks, there would have been three wins... and one week with no trade.

 Plus, the three trades were HUGE wins.
-Just look at these trades on the screen Host: Am I reading that right?
+Just look at these trades on the screen...
+Host: Am I reading that right?
 84% in three days...

 1,303% in 10 days...

 225% in 10 days...
-That one 1,303% trade alone could have turned $10,000 into What... $140,300 in a little over a week?
+That one 1,303% trade alone could have turned $10,000 into...
+What... $140,300 in a little over a week?
 Nate: That’s correct.
 Now, let me be clear... these trades would have required timing and execution.
 I’m not saying everyone will make 1,303% automatically.
-These examples demonstrate But we’re talking about a month that would have caused investors to LOSE $839 on $10k if they simply were invested in the S&P. Even if it was only a 50% win ...
-That’s a win to you could have bragged to your friends and family about during a horrific month for most investors!
+These examples demonstrate just how massive the upside that we’re aiming for is.
+But we’re talking about a month that would have caused investors to LOSE $839 on $10K if they simply were invested in the S&P. Even if it was only a 50% win ...
+That’s a win you could have bragged to your friends and family about... during a horrific month for most investors!
 Host: I sure would.
 This is truly astonishing.

 Nate, why does this work?